 Whether we’re going to Florida for Spring Break, heading to a campground across multiple states, or simply hopping in the car en route to the nearest metropolis, I’ve got a list you’re going to want to check…literally, check.

-If you’re a fly-by-the-seat-of-your-pants kind of cat this post is not for you.
-But if you enjoy being prepared, but not overly prepared, this is the post you’ll want to pin or better yet download my Independent Road Trip Check List.
-For more great free downloads, sign into my Freebies!
+If you’re a fly-by-the-seat-of-your-pants kind of cat, this post is not for you.
+But if you enjoy being prepared, but not overly so, this is the post you’ll want to pin, or better yet, download my Independent Road Trip Checklist.
+For more great free downloads, sign up for my Freebies!

 Road Trip Essentials